Salesforce-Offline-Free-Download-v1/salesforce-offline-setup-assistant/CONTRIBUTING.md

-# Contributing to QuickBooks Offline Setup Assistant
+# Contributing to Salesforce Offline Setup Assistant

 First off, thank you for considering contributing!
 It's people like you that make this such a great tool.